Last Updated on November 5, 2022

 Main Instrument Panel Kit

-I bought my first major simulator component in 2008.
+I bought my first major simulator component around 2013.
 It was a Boeing 737NG dual seat MIP kit from FlightDeck Solutions (FDS) out of Canada.
 At the time it was around $2-3K.
 I also purchased their hardware kit for an additional $750 which included all the switches, buttons, and indicators needed to fully populate the MIP.
 I highly recommend buying a complete hardware kit with your MIP so you have everything you need.

 Frame Assembly